regmi-sijan/ml4cal/testbeam/README.md

 Interface with data stored in ROOT files is implemented using the `uproot` package.
 The following functionality is implemented:

-* `root2numpyV3`: read the data, perform a fit, store the result in a numpy-formatted array
+* `root2numpyV3`: read the data from a single ROOT file, perform a fit, store the result in a numpy-formatted array
    * the fit is currently based on the "template" method, however any type of fit can be added (it was Landau in the prior version)
    * the template data is read from a CSV-formatted file, and can be specified as a command-line option (default `template.csv`)
-   * this is the most up-to-date version of the converter
    * the `--short` command line option -- which if effectively downsampling -- is deprecated, as previous attempts at straight downsampling produced inferior results

 * `modelV3`: train a Keras model based on data from the previous stage, optionally